-In looking at these definitions, the common aspects are low density development on green field sites.
+The common aspects in these definitions are low density development on green field sites.

-This type of growth in included in your RGS and OCP (e.g., settlement nodes and urban expansion areas).
-Further, in terms of new development, our proposal is relatively dense.
-Of the 46 hectares of land proposed for residential development, there are 780 residential units which equates to 16.95 units per hectare.
-About double the density of typical residential neighbourhoods.
+This type of growth is included in your RGS and OCP (e.g., settlement nodes and urban expansion areas which are essentially greenfield developments).
+In terms of density, our proposal is relatively dense.
+Of the 46 hectares of land proposed for residential development, there are 780 residential units which equates to 16.95 units per hectare, about double the density of typical residential neighbourhoods.

 The issue of greenfield development was examined during the process for preparing the Canadianized LEED ND standards through the Canadian Green Buildings Council from 2006 to 2009.
 It was determined that we could not meet the need for new development in Canada without greenfield sites.
 The result would be a lack of supply which would greatly exacerbate housing affordability.
-Greenfield sites are necessary and likely this is why they are part of your RGS and OCP.
+Greenfield sites are necessary and likely this is why they are an integral part of your RGS and OCP.
+In other words, urban sprawl is supported by those documents.

 Notwithstanding any debate about the need for greenfield development, this proposal does not increase the amount of planned greenfield development.
-It relocates an existing planned development site to a location that has already been cleared leaving the remaining environmental values intact on the current planned site.
+It relocates an existing planned development site to a location that has already been cleared, leaving the remaining environmental values intact on the current planned development site.

-There are differences between urban expansion and settlement nodes but these are largely jurisdictional, i.e., are they developed as part of a municipality or within the Regional District.
+There are differences between urban expansion areas and settlement nodes but these are largely jurisdictional, i.e., whether they are developed as part of a municipality or within the Regional District electoral area, the land uses remain the same.
 Both are planned urban development.
 Arguably, this proposed settlement node is similar geographically to an urban expansion area because of its proximity to the City of Courtenay.
-In terms of access to the main urban center, it is also the closest greenfield site making this one a better fit with many of your goals and policies.
+In terms of access to the main urban center, it is also the closest greenfield site making this one a better fit with many of your goals and policies compared to other Settlement Nodes.